Sustainability

 • Lighting has been upgraded to LEDs throughout.

-• Most food preparation is from first principles, and use of local provenance.
+• Most food preparation is from first principles using ocal provenance.

-• Much of our produce is grown in the Lodge Garden or in our Orchard.
+• Produce is grown in the Lodge Garden or in our Orchard.

 • Waste is minimised by composting, sorting and recycling.
-Output is measured.
+Output is measured and is less than 250kg yearly.

 • Locally manufactured products and refillable containers are used for guest consumables.

-• Energy conservation practices are encouraged with tent cards.
+• Energy conservation practices are encouraged with tent cards and in our compendium.

-• Assisted Greening Taupo native regeneration planting projects in Whakaipo Bay.
+• We have sssisted Greening Taupo native regeneration planting projects in Whakaipo Bay.

 • Mulch from our garden is used for soil improvement.
 Waste wood and pruning supplement fuel for our wood fire.